Skip to main content

 This workshop will explore the open questions and challenges in developing this quantum software system stack, including complementary hybrid quantum-classical systems.
 Topics of interest include, but are not limited to, quantum algorithm design, quantum programming languages, compilation (e.g., mapping, gate synthesis, gate scheduling, routing, error mitigation, error detection), quantum error correction (e.g., optimal QEC strategies, resource requirements, noise tolerance, decoding), technology mapping (e.g. quantum/classical partitioning, circuit cutting, backend selection), quantum hardware and software co-design, hybrid quantum-classical systems, optimal quantum control and calibration, and classical emulation of quantum computation and technology (e.g., quantum circuit and device simulation).
 By defining key challenges and open problems in these areas, this workshop aims to drive progress toward more robust and scalable quantum systems.

-Kate Smith , Nikos Hardavellas, Enectali Figureoa-Feliciano, Neelesh Patankar, Begum Gulsoy
+Organizers: Kate Smith (NU-CS) , Nikos Hardavellas (NU-CS), Enectali Figureoa-Feliciano (NU-PHY), Neelesh Patankar (NU-MechE/NAISE), Begum Gulsoy (NU-MSE/NAISE)

 More Information on Northwestern Institute for Quantum Information and Engineering (INQUIRE)